Reversals of Fortune Why the Hierarchy Of Nations So Often Turns Topsy-Turvy

-In the process of examining the patterns that inform the fates of nations over time, the book charts the economic histories of Western Europe and Asia from the sixteenth century to the present day.
+In the process of examining the patterns that inform the fates of nations over time, Reversals of Fortune charts the economic histories of Western Europe and Asia from the sixteenth century to the present day.

 A compelling tour de force, this book reshapes and rethinks global history.
-The volume will be fascinating read for scholars of history, especially economic history, human geography, economics, and general readers alike.
+The volume will be a fascinating read for scholars of history and economics, especially economic history and human geography.

 1. The Problem